Kentucky’s Statewide Hearing Aid Reuse Program (SHARP)

 Assistance with the Repair of Hearing Aids

 The reconditioning and repair of hearing aids must be ordered by an HHP through the Starkey All Make Repair Program.
-The HHP must call SHARP prior to placing an order to obtain information that needs to be included on the Starkey order form to allow Starkey to bill SHARP.
+The HHP must call SHARP prior to placing an order to receive funding through SHARP.

 If you would like to know more about how SHARP can benefit you, please contact the KATS Network at (800) 327-5287 or email us at firstname.lastname@example.org.